New Sufficient Conditions for Moment-determinacy via Probability Density Tails: Main Theorems and Corollaries

-In Theorem 1, $X$ is on $\R$, and the first conclusion is about M-det on $\R$.
-The two other random quantities, $X^2$ and $|X|$, even being non-negative, can be considered also on $\R$, not only on $\R_+.$ See again the comment in the Introduction with a reference to Chihara (1968).
-Hence there is no reason to worry if seeing something for non-negative random variables and involving the whole real line $\R$.
+Notice that in Theorem 1, $X$ is on $\R$, and the first claim is about M-det on $\R$.
+The two other random quantities, $X^2$ and $|X|$, even being non-negative, can be considered also on $\R$, not only on $\R_+.$ See again the comment in the Introduction with a reference to [4].
+Hence there is no reason to worry if there is a claim for a non-negative random variable and a property on the whole real line $\R$.

-We consider below some specific functions $\phi$ and derive a series of corollaries.
-The first one is a slight modification of Theorem 2.1 in Wei and Zhang's (2025). \\
+Consider now specific functions $\phi$ as described in Assumption 1 and derive explicit corollaries.
+Let us introduce the following three functions, each being a possible choice for $\phi (x)$ with constants $a>0$ and $\alpha \in [0,1]:$